DeFiCh/handbook/src/guides/dex.md

 5. Subtract DeX input fees from input amount (set using governance variables)
 6. Add input amount to reserves and extract output from reserves

-There are two possible types of swaps, single and composite.
+There are two possible types of swaps, **single** and **composite**.
 Single swaps are swaps where the swap route has just one pool pair, whereas composite swaps can go through up to 3 pool pairs.

 For example, swapping from ETH to DFI is a single swap since it only uses the ETH-DFI pool.
 However swapping from DUSD to ETH is a composite swap since the DUSD is first swapped to DFI using the DUSD-DFI pool, and then the DFI is swapped to ETH using the ETH-DFI pool.

 > When using composite swaps, every pool pair used will apply their own fees.
 See [FAQ](../faq.md#while-using-composite-swaps-are-fees-applied-once-or-multiple-times).

 See how the amount of LP tokens are caluclated [here](../faq.md#how-is-the-number-of-lp-tokens-calculated).

+## LP Rewards

+Pools have block rewards and swap fees (called commissions).
+These rewards are paid out in proportion to the user's share of the total liquidity.
+LP rewards are transferred to the user when performing interactions any pool, such as adding/removing liquidity and swapping.

+$$ share = \frac{liquidity}{totalLiquidity} $$

+Depending on the token type, the block reward is a share of the "Liquidity Pools" coinbase allocation (`rewardPct`) for crypto tokens, or "Loans" (`rewardLoanPct`) for mintable dTokens.

 ## Performing swaps